Can You Ask Patients for Reviews? A Legal & Ethical Guide (2025 Edition)

 Introduction

 In today’s digital-first world, online reviews are often the first — and sometimes only — impression a patient has of your practice.
-Whether you’re a solo provider or part of a large clinic, your reputation is increasingly shaped not by word of mouth, but by Google reviews, Healthgrades ratings, and Zocdoc profiles.
+Whether you’re a solo provider or part of a large clinic, your image is increasingly shaped not by word of mouth, but by Google reviews, Healthgrades ratings, and Zocdoc profiles.

-The answer is yes — but only if done the right way.
+“Can I legally and ethically ask my patients for reviews?”The answer is yes — but only if done the right way.

 This guide breaks down the current legal landscape, ethical best practices, and proven review strategies that help doctors stay compliant while improving their local visibility and online trust.

 Yes — physicians, dentists, and other healthcare professionals can legally ask patients to leave a review.
 Neither HIPAA nor the FTC prohibits this practice.
-However, it must be done in a way that respects patient autonomy, consent, and privacy.
+However, it must be approached with full respect for the client’s autonomy, informed consent, and confidentiality.

 Key points: